-The trustees of Perryfields Enterprise Academy Trust Limited are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Perryfields Enterprise Academy Trust.
+The trustees of Perryfields Enterprise Academy Trust are also the directors of the charitable company for the purposes of company law.
+The charitable company operates Perryfields Enterprise Academy Trust.

-Details of the trustees who served during the year are included in the Reference and administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.